With the holiday season fast approaching, there is no time like the present to get your fitness routine in line.

 Often with workouts we only feel like we “did enough” when we’ve spent an hour in the gym.
 Often we base our workouts on how destroyed we feel after or on how long we spent working out.

 And honestly, neither of those reasons are really good measures of how “good” your workouts was.
 (Neither is how sore you are the next day, but that is a topic for another day.)

 Because even if you only have 15 minutes and your own bodyweight, you can get in a great workout and make the most of the time you have.

 No these quick workouts aren’t the time to bust out those bodybuilding routines.
 Or do isolated movements.
 Or take long rests between exercises or sets.

-They are the time to do compound exercises or even full-body movements.
+They are the time to do compound exercises or even hybrid movements.
 They are the time to do workouts that don’t give you a lot of rest between exercises so you can get a lot of work done in the time you have.